Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 ### 23. Family Crypts

 Several crypts have been hewn from the earth.
 Each crypt is sealed with a stone slab unless noted otherwise.
-Removing a slab from its fitting requires a successful DC 15 Strength (Athletics) check; using a crowbar or the like grants advantage on the check.
+Removing a slab from its fitting requires a successful DC 15 Strength ([[/5.
+Mechanics/Rules/Skills.md#Athletics\|Athletics]]) check; using a crowbar or the like grants advantage on the check.

 #### 23A.
 Empty Crypt